 • Like the security of fixed, guaranteed income

 • Would like worry-free management of your investments.

 How does a charitable gift annuity work?

 A charitable gift annuity is a contractual arrangement with a commercial annuity provider.
 It will provide you with a tax-preferred annual income guaranteed for life or a specific number of years.
 Charitable gift annuities are structured in the same way as regular commercial annuities, but they offer distinct advantages due to a charity’s tax-free status.

 Charitable remainder trust

-A charitable remainder trust is a way of giving assets to the Alzheimer Society of Huron County through a trust agreement.
+A charitable remainder trust is a way of giving assets to the Alzheimer Society Huron Perth through a trust agreement.
 A charitable remainder trust can be established by contributing bonds, stock securities, mutual funds or real estate to a trustee who holds and manages it.
 You may choose a charitable remainder trust because you have an asset that you would eventually like to give to us, but you need the income it now provides or you do not wish to part with your asset right now.